After 30+ years of life, I finally get why London is ICONIC.

 WHERE TO STAY IN LONDON: CENTRAL LONDON (ZONE 1)

 A hotel anywhere in Zone 1 is best.
-More specifically, Zone 1 covers the West End, the Holborn district, Kensington, Paddington, the City of London, Borough, London Bridge, Earl’s Court, Marylebone, Edgware Road, Lambeth North, Waterloo, and more.
+That’s London’s prime real estate, covering areas like the West End, Kensington, Paddington, London Bridge, the Holborn district, the City of London, Borough, Earl’s Court, Marylebone, Edgware Road, Lambeth North, Waterloo, and more.

 8. Food is expensive too.
 But there are ways to get around the price.